thasso/pyjip/docs/source/tools_and_pipelines.rst

 arguments.
 Everything after the ``--`` is passed as an argument to the JIP interpreter rather than your tool.

-Basic JIP scripts can be used to implement both tools and pipeline and provide a way to define the JIP options directly in the script.
+Basic JIP scripts can be used to implement both tools & pipeline, and they provide a way to define the JIP options directly in the script.
 A script usually contains the following blocks:

     Documentation, help and options
-        A jip script starts of with a documentation and help block that contains also the option definition.
+        A jip script starts with a documentation and help block that contains also the option definition.
 We use the great `docopt
         <http://docopt.org>`_ library to parse your option definitions.